NR-Papaya/Project---Banking-Application---Frontend/README.md

 # BankingFrontEnd

 The goal of this project was to create a front-end using Angular for an imaginary banking institution named "Human Bank".
 The application was constructed using Angular, Angular Material, and Bootstrap 5.
-The back-end for this projected can be found [here](https://github.com/Chavez102/BankingSystem_BackEnd).
+The back-end for this project can be found [here](https://github.com/Chavez102/BankingSystem_BackEnd).

 ## Getting Started

 1. Branch and Clone the repository.
 2. Run `npm install` to install dependencies.
 3. Run `npm start` to start the application in the development environment.
-4. If a new window did not opent in your browser, navigate to `http://localhost:4200/`.
+4. If a new window did not open in your browser, navigate to `http://localhost:4200/`.

 The application will automatically reload if you change any of the source files.